-4.5 How do you ensure data integrity, timeliness, accuracy, security and availability for decision making?
+4.6 How do you ensure data integrity, timeliness, accuracy, security and availability for decision making?

-The College employs multiple mechanisms to ensure that data is secure, accurate, and timely.
-A cross-functional committee, CORE Team, is charged with overseeing issues related to data integrity in the College's administrative software system.
-The data in this system is the underpinning for all subsequent research and analysis.
-The CORE team meets on a regular basis to keep ahead of potential threats to data integrity.
 The College's Information Technology Division is responsible for the maintenance of all the administrative software system, and employs numerous checks and balances to ensure the accuracy and security of data.
 The College has well-documented procedures for the entry and extraction of data, all of which ensure that data for decision making is readily available and accurate.
 In addition, the College is regularly audited by state, federal, and independent entities, as well as periodic reviews by accrediting agencies to ensure data integrity.

-4.6 How do you translate organizational performance review findings into priorities for continuous improvement?
+4.7 How do you translate organizational performance review findings into priorities for continuous improvement?